-If the solution is built in-house, that means every modification requires a ticket submission, fulfillment, and redeploy.
-If it takes a two weeks (assuming changes take a sprint) to push a change, that’s two weeks of software engineering time to bill, as well as lost revenue from delayed process improvements.
+If the solution is built in-house, that means every modification requires ticket submission, fulfillment, and redeployment.
+If it takes two weeks (assuming changes take a sprint) to push a change, that’s two weeks of software engineering time to bill, as well as lost revenue from delayed process improvements.

 3. Will it scale?

-The big benefit of in-house, custom built solution is that they can account for the unique needs of a production line, cell, or process.
+The big benefit of an in-house, custom-built solution is that it can account for the unique needs of a production line, cell, or process.

 But will your custom solution work for multiple lines?
 Will it work for every line in a plant?
 Can it be rolled out across a whole region or internationally?

-One concern with custom built solutions is that they won’t scale.
-Transferring the solution to new context can incur similar project costs and timelines as the initial solution.
+One concern with custom-built solutions is that they won’t scale.
+Transferring the solution to a new context can incur similar project costs and timelines as the initial solution.

 4. How will you manage complexity?